Tree & Shrub Disease

 As you can see, the progression of this disease causes these blue spruce trees to lose

-- The lower and inner parts of the tree show the most decline.
+- The lower and inner parts of the tree show the most decline - a loss of needles.

-- Over the years, this decline works its way up the tree.
+- Over the years, this needle loss works its way up the tree.

 - The branches on the lower half of the tree begin to "pancake", collapsing onto lower